-Heather Jones is CEO of the Scottish Aquaculture Innovation Centre.
+Heather Jones is CEO of the Sustainable Aquaculture Innovation Centre.
 Heather’s role involves developing the organisation’s strategic vision, leading the executive team, ensuring a focus on delivery and outcomes, representing the organisation at national and international level, and maintaining an extensive network of relationships in aquaculture around the globe.

 Briefly describe your career